vinodkumarhs1962/skinspire_V2/Project_docs/Implementation Plan/user Management & Authentication Implementation Plan.md

 - Comprehensive audit trails
 - Encrypted storage for sensitive data

-This implementation plan provides a roadmap for developing a robust, secure, and flexible user management system for the SkinSpire Clinic Hospital Management System, addressing the specific requirements of a multi-tenant healthcare environment.
+This implementation plan provides a roadmap for developing a robust, secure, and flexible user management system for the Skinspire Clinic Hospital Management System, addressing the specific requirements of a multi-tenant healthcare environment.